Thursday, October 23, 2025

 5. Frost each tartelette with the frosting cream (no need to use a lot of frosting on each tartelette, a small amount goes a long way, the tartelettes are super-rich as is even without any frosting).

-6. [optional] Dust a bit of cinnamon on top of the frosting for extra decoration.
+6. [optional] Gently dust a bit of cinnamon on top of the frosting for extra decoration.

 8. Enjoy!
 Store leftovers in an air-tight container in the refrigerator.
 Highly recommend to consume within 2-3 days, after that - the crust may become soggy.